drdn/dpi-rds/README.md

-id-generator.py is written in python 3 and requires the internetarchive module.
-This script uses a single search term to return a list of associated object identifiers.
+The following modules are required: internetarchive, json, csvkit, urllib.

+md-id.py will create a list of identifiers using two arguments, search term and output file name.

-$ python3 id-generator.py {foo} bar.txt
+  $ python md-id.py foo bar.txt

-md-scraper.py is written in python 2.7 and requires the json and csvkit modules.
-This script takes a .txt of object identifiers and returns a .csv that includes the following metadata fields: identifier, addeddate, downloads, title, subject, and collection.
+md-scraper.py will create a .csv of selected metadata using a list of identifiers.
+Metadata fields pulled: identifier, addeddate, downloads, title, subject, and collection.

   $ python md-scraper.py bar.txt